Medellín (song): Commercial performance

 Across Europe, "Medellín" experienced moderate success.
 In Belgium, it peaked at number eight in the country's Flemish region and number seven in Wallonia, for the charts registering songs that are below the main charts.
 In France, the song debuted and peaked at number 11 on the French Downloads chart, while it reached number 3 in Greece's Digital Songs chart.
 "Medellín" also peaked at number nine on the charts in both Croatia and Hungary.
 In Italy, the song debuted at number 38 for the week ending April 25, 2019, and eventually reaching number 37 two weeks later.
 It received a gold certification by the Federazione Industria Musicale Italiana (FIMI), for sales of 25,000 units in the country.
 The song was less successful in Spain, peaking at number 67, while it achieved similar success in Switzerland, reaching number 69.
 "Medellín" debuted and peaked at number 87 on the UK Singles Chart, for the issue dated May 2, 2019, spending only one week on the chart.
 It further charted at number 15 on the Euro Digital Songs chart.

 In Latin America, "Medellín" peaked at number 57 on the Argentina Hot 100 chart.
 The song also reached the top 10 in Colombia on the chart compiled by Monitor Latino.
-In Mexico, the song debuted at number 36 on the Mexico Espanol Airplay chart, ultimately reaching number 19 weeks three later.
+In Mexico, the song debuted at number 36 on the Mexico Espanol Airplay chart, ultimately reaching number 19 three weeks later.
 "Medellín" additionally reached numbers 17 and 5 in Panama and Venezuela, respectively.
 In Asia, the song reached number 12 on the China Airplay chart for its first issue, dated April 29, 2019.
 It additionally reached number 73 on the Japan Hot 100.